 Enron Bammel -5-

-Enron Compression System’s Courtney negotiated a new service contract with Reliant Energy HL&P (Houston Lighting & Power), and obtained an agreement for Reliant to build a new transmission line to the facility.
+Enron Compression Service’s Courtney negotiated a new service contract with Reliant Energy HL&P (Houston Lighting & Power), and obtained an agreement for Reliant to build a new transmission line to the facility.
 Reliant Energy installed a 2.8 mile (4.5 km), dual circuit, full loop 138 KV transmission line to serve the project.
 The dual circuitry system was necessary for purpose of redundancy.
 Should one system be inoperative, the second system would still allow the compressors to be operated near to capacity.
 ABB was responsible for the design of the electrical system.
 The electric substation was supplied by Dashiell.

 Universal Ensco, working closely with Eisenstein, who also supervised the mechanical system analysis performed by EDI, designed the station piping system under a sub-contract.
 Gas intercoolers were supplied by Air-X-Changer.

 The Bammel Storage Facility is one of the nation’s largest natural gas storage reservoirs, occupying 7,088 acres.
 The highly permeable sand formation runs from 6260 to 6300 feet (1908M to 1920M), with a 37 foot (11M) average perforation zone.
 Houston Pipe Line added 12 miles of 30 in.
 (762 mm) pipeline adjacent to an existing HPL pipeline in order to handle the increased amount of gas to be stored, avoiding the necessity of using alternate carriers.
 Four new injection wells were drilled for a total of 16 wells used for both injection and withdrawal.
 Thirty-one wells are used for withdrawal only.
-HPL owns most of the gas capacity, the majority of which is used by Reliant’s Entex LCD (Local Distribution Company).
-In some instances, pipeline companies other than HPL utilize some of the storage capacity in return for an ‘in-kind’ trade of gas to Enron at another location.
+HPL owns most of the gas capacity, the majority of which is used by Reliant’s Entex LDC (Local Distribution Company).
+In some instances, pipeline companies other than HPL utilize some of the storage capacity for a fee or in return for an ‘in-kind’ trade of gas to Enron at another location.

 All new construction work was done by Ranger Constructional, Abilene, Texas, under the direction of Enron Engineering & Construction’s Arnold Eisenstein.